 The Skagit Valley in northwestern Washington has a history of agricultural abundance.
-In 1891, the New York Times reported that “In this valley, sufficient foods to feed a million persons can be produced.”1 However, as the story goes in many regions of the United States, over time, local agriculture gave way to an industrialized food system, and products like flour are now shipped all across the country and the world.
+In 1891, the New York Times reported, “In this valley, sufficient foods to feed a million persons can be produced.”
+1 However, as the story goes in many regions of the United States, over time, local agriculture gave way to an industrialized food system, and products like flour now ship across the country and the world.

-Wheat was identified as an opportunity, according to Morse, because it had historically been grown in the region as a mere rotation crop.
+According to Morse, wheat presented an opportunity because it had been grown in the region as a rotation crop.
 But to bring a crop from a low-value soil amendment to a high-value marketable item is no simple task.

-The group of stakeholders, united by their commitment to regenerative food systems, got to work.
+The stakeholders, united by their commitment to regenerative food systems, got to work.
 With inspiration and advice from Tom and Sue Hunton of Camas Country Mill and other supporters and experts, the business moved quickly from a dream to a reality.
 Morse likens it to an “old-fashioned barn-raising,” the way the whole community came together to work on the project.
-Thanks to all the support, the company launched quickly, and its impact on the local and even national food landscape has been rapidly expanding ever since.
+Thanks to all the support, the company launched quickly, and its impact on the local and even national food landscape has rapidly expanded.

-Local milling is an old concept, but a new practice for the Skagit Valley, so the Cairnspring Mills team has had to learn along the way.
+Local milling is an old concept but a new practice for the Skagit Valley, so the Cairnspring Mills team has had to learn along the way.
 “There’s not a lot of millers in the world,” Morse says, “or milling textbooks.”
 When the mill opened in 2016, they were one of just a few local mills making a comeback across the United States.
-Morse and his team are passionate about sharing what they have learned with others because of the importance and the complexity of the business: managing not only supply chains, but also people, equipment, distribution, and sales.
+Morse and his team are passionate about sharing what they have learned with others because of the business’s importance and complexity: managing supply chains, people, equipment, distribution, and sales.
 And because of the goal: access to healthy foods for everyone, everywhere.

 Bakers are buying the stone-milled flour not only for its nutritional and taste benefits but also for the values it represents.
-Morse explains that the flavor really stands out for many first-time consumers: “They haven’t experienced breads and pasta and pizza before with the kind of flavor they are experiencing with our flour.”
-The aromas, textures, and colors in foods made from these flours are different than what can be produced from typical supermarket flour.
+Morse explains that the flavor stands out for many first-time consumers: “They haven’t experienced breads and pasta and pizza before with the kind of flavor they are experiencing with our flour.”
+The aromas, textures, and colors in foods made from these flours differ from refined flour products.
 But for many customers, supporting Cairnspring’s mission is a big part of their reason for buying.
 “People are just so happy to be able to support a local company that’s pro-farmer, that wants to take better care of the earth and the soil,” Morse says.
-The importance of these values, and the resulting resilience of the local system, has become even clearer in light of the recent pandemic.
+The importance of these values, and the resulting resilience of the local system, is even more evident in light of the recent pandemic.

-The path of Cairnspring Mills from idea to business was informed by the place and the people involved, but there are clear takeaways for other grain-producing regions.
-“It starts with the farmer, and it starts with the wheat,” Morse says.
-The starting point was to examine the supply chain and identify successful wheat varieties, which gave the team solid footing from which to draw in farmers and funding partners.
+The path of Cairnspring Mills from idea to business was unique, informed by the locale, the community, and the people involved.
+Nonetheless, other grain-producing regions can benefit from the experiences of these millers.”It starts with the farmer, and it starts with the wheat,” Morse says.
+The starting point was to examine the supply chain and identify successful wheat varieties, which gave the team a solid footing from which to draw in farmers and funding partners.
 A land grant university or a cooperative extension, for instance, can be an invaluable source of information and ongoing education.
 Morse also recommends working with bakers and other future customers to learn what the market is ready for.
-Once the partners, the product, and the supply and infrastructure to manage it are in place, he says, “it’s kind of like jazz, you just got to riff on it and start playing.”
+Once the partners, the product, and the supply and infrastructure to manage it are in place, he says, “it’s kind of like jazz; you just got to riff on it and start playing.”
 Kevin Morse Interview

 Before Cairnspring Mills was even a dream, a group of passionate bakers and community builders were gathering to address the demand for locally-grown grains.
 In 2007 they held the first Kneading Conference in Skowhegan, Maine to bring together farmers, bakers, millers, and oven-makers to discuss how to revive a local grain economy.2 From that place of intention, business partners Amber Lambke and Michael Scholz decided to start a mill to fill the need for grain processing infrastructure in the region.